francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` Brilliant, we know where to start. let's take a look at our app, now.
 Let me guess, it does look fancy, is that a desktop app for creatives ?

-`FLD` let's Deep dive

-`FLD`, nop, It's a add placement, it's not marketing, high frequency trading

- it's not big data, hadoop, machine learning, not even social,...
+`FLD` let's Deep dive => it's a add placement, it's not marketing, high frequency trading not big data, hadoop, machine learning, not even social,...

 `RPE` Not going to help win followers on Twitter, or pick up girls at a local geeky bar or the local hackerspace. (don't laugh I've a girlfiends like that)

 Our Use Case
 ---